SanthoshKumar-T/EDA-ML-Cars-dataset/README.md

 # EDA-ML-Cars-dataset
-EDA and price prediction model for BMW cars dataset.
+Performed Exploratory Data Analysis on the dataset and created a machine learning model to predict BMW car prices.